Last updated: 31 Jan 2018

 1. What Is Binance

 1/8/18: Due to a massive spike in new users, Binance has added a cap on new registrations each day.
-If you cannot create an account, check out my guide on Kucoin and Kucoin Shares (KCS).
+If you cannot create an account, check out my guide on Kucoin and Kucoin Shares (KCS) for a similar exchange and coin with an emphasis on NEO platform NEP5 tokens.

 Binance is one of the top cryptocurrency exchanges, headed by Changpeng Zhao and a team distributed around the world.
 It has all of the main features you want to see in an exchange like support for trading pairs with all of the major coins (BTC, ETH, LTC, NEO), multiple languages, multiple device platforms, clean user interface, and importantly, extremely high throughput from its order matching engine of up to 1,400,000 orders per second.